 The CICA has approved a new accounting standard relating to asset retirement obligations, to replace the current guidance on future removal costs.
 The new standard is effective for years beginning on or after January 1, 2004.
 It requires recognition of a liability at its fair value for any legal obligation associated with the retirement of property, plant and equipment when those obligations result from the acquisition, construction, development or normal operation of the assets.
 A corresponding asset retirement cost is required to be added to the carrying amount of the related asset and amortized to expense on a systematic and rational basis.
-The effect on net income of adopting the standard has been immaterial.
+While the full effect on BC Ferries of adopting this standard has not yet been determined, BC Ferries believes that the effect on net income upon adoption of the standard will be immaterial.